nixilla/gather/README.md

-# aether-website
+# Gather website

-This is the product website for aether.
+This is the product website for Gather.
 It uses Jekyll for site generation.
 This allows us to use Markdown to easily add and update documentation and blog posts.